davidpb90/davidpardob/content/publication/preprint/index.md

 url_video: '#'
 ---

-{{% alert note %}}
+{{% callout note %}}
-Click the *Slides* button above to demo Academic's Markdown slides feature.
+Create your slides in Markdown - click the *Slides* button to check out the example.
-{{% /alert %}}
+{{% /callout %}}

-Supplementary notes can be added here, including [code and math](https://sourcethemes.com/academic/docs/writing-markdown-latex/).
+Supplementary notes can be added here, including [code, math, and images](https://wowchemy.com/docs/writing-markdown-latex/).